AFriedlander6193/NFLSimulateR/README.md

 ## Advanced Usage

-In addition to full-game simulation, `NFLSimulator` exposes the individual components of the simulation engine for users who wish to build custom workflows or inspect intermediate decisions.
+In addition to full-game simulation, `NFLSimulateR` exposes the individual components of the simulation engine for users who wish to build custom workflows or inspect intermediate decisions.

 Examples include: